 I hold the Chair in Translational Cognitive Neuroscience at Oxford, shared between the Departments of Psychiatry and of Experimental Psychology and linked to St Catherine's College.
 I continue to collaborate with the Mesulam Centre for Cognitive Neurology and Alzheimer’s Disease as an adjunct professor at Northwestern University in Chicago, USA.

 I am actively engaged in serving the academic and scientific communities.
-At Oxford, I am head of the Department of Experimental Psychology, director of the Oxford Centre for Human Brain Activity (OHBA) in Psychiatry, and chair of the Oxford Neuroscience committee.
-I am also a member of the University Council and serve on its research, innovation, and education committees.
-Outside Oxford, I serve as advisor to the James S. McDonnell Foundation Program (JSMF) in Understanding Human Cognition and on various advisory bodies to scientific institutions.
-In addition, I hold roles on multiple editorial, funding, programme and prize-awarding boards.
+At Oxford, I direct the Oxford Centre for Human Brain Activity (OHBA) in Psychiatry.
+I am a member of the University Council and serve on its research, innovation, and education committees.
+Outside Oxford, I recently had the privilege to act as head of the Department of Experimental Psychology and as chair of the Oxford Neuroscience committee (2016-21).
+Outside Oxford, I serve on various editorial, funding, programme, jury, and advisory boards.